xpepper/kata-fizzbuzz-java/README.md

 ## Machen

+- OrRule#appliesTo should be implemented as an OR between SumRule and ToStringRule
 - introduce a template method to enforce the applicability of the rule before applying it
 - packages for rules